-- required software, web applications, or links to external resources, (such as online materials provided by publishers, software required for class, and links to websites) must be accessible.
-If they are not accessible, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
+- required software, web applications, or links to external resources, (such as online materials provided by publishers, software required for class, and links to websites) should also be accessible.
+If they are not accessible, an accessible alternative will need to be provided that allows for an equally effective learning experience.
 Ask the vendor/publisher these questions before adopting their tools and materials.

-View the Accessibility for Course Content resources for tutorials and tips on how to meet these accessibility guidelines in your syllabus, and to learn more about creating accessible course content.
+View the Creating Accessible Course Content resources for more tutorials and tips on meeting accessibility guidelines in your syllabus and course content.

 Request a Syllabus Consultation

-The Koehler Center offers free syllabus consultations throughout the year.
-Common topics include outcomes training, assignment development, policy review, language use, and more.
+The Koehler Center offers syllabus consultations throughout the year.
 Visit our One-to-One Consultation page to request one.
 Due to the heavy volume of requests before the semester starts, we encourage you to submit requests early.